 - Expert groups

 - Close read

 - Gallery walk

 - Fist of Five (Hand gestures for formative assessment)

 - Direct Instruction

 - Quick Writes

 I could probably find more if I reviewed my presenter notes, but the exact methods aren’t as important as the rationale by which they are selected.
+The learner finds movement, collaboration, communication, critical thinking, creativity, and literacy skilIs guiding the path to their goals.
 In this work, rationale for choosing the instructional strategies used is based on the audience as accomplished teachers wanting to sharpen every part of their practice.
 The content begins with 5 core propositions of accomplished teaching, and then aligns those core propositions into the Architecture of Accomplished Teaching.
 Those two simple, powerful works guide teachers as they spend 3-4 days bringing their individual practice towards the nation’s highest set of subject-specific teacher standards.
 Unlike evaluative measures sometimes used to scrutinize teachers and our practice, these standards are written by teachers, for teachers.
 The only evaluation is done by accomplished teachers.

 The first core proposition teachers take away is to set learning goals and make instructional decisions based on what’s best for their students, at that time and in that setting.
 Good choices are made and appropriate goals are set because teachers will work to gain a deep knowledge of each student.
 Who is this child?
 What does each student bring to the table?
 What challenges does each child face?
 What does each one need?
 These considerations also work well when designing professional learning experiences for teachers.

 The results?
 These accomplished teachers are eager to do the work.
 They ask deep, important questions.
 They don’t complain; they solve problems and meet challenges.
 They take the learning back and implement it in ways that meet the needs of their students.
 They show, clearly, convincingly, and consistently that not only have they learned, but that their learning has led to learning in their students.